Code-Institute-Submissions/Milestone-14/README.md

 DEPLOYMENT
 ----------

-This site is hosted on [netlify](https://app.netlify.com/) and using GitHub pages, deployed directly from the master branch.
-While netlify does not auto-update according to new repsoitory pushes, the GitHub hosted live site does.
+This site is hosted on GitHub pages, deployed directly from the master branch.
+The GitHub hosted live site auto-updates according to new repository pushes.
 By cloning the code on the GitHub pages, you can also run it locally on your machine.

 CREDITS